Connections-Business-Directory/Connections/README.txt

 It is recommended to backup before updating.
 Requires WordPress >= 4.0.

 = 8.3.3 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.0.

+= 8.4 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.0.